doughahn/unofficial-opf-guides/docs/splitting-chronicles.md

 ----
 If you're not reporting, make sure to Make sure to send the information to the designated reporter for the event.
 There is a `Save Reporting Information` button on the `Chronicles and Reporting` page that will copy all the info to your clipboard.

+## A note on Accessibility
+The author tested the chronicles with text annotation on Preview.app as well as RPG Chronicles.
+MacOS VoiceOver picked up all the added text in both instances.
+However, the items on the PDF came through in the incorrect order.
+This seems to be an issue with the PDF structure and/or tags.
+There is not much a GM can do about it.
+As always, try to do your best and keep in mind text annotation is better than a hand-written chronicle when dealing with digital assets.

 ## Final Thoughts

 There is often a tradeoff between convenience and ease of use; those who GM often may find services such as RPG Chronicles convenient.
 VOs who report many games may even find the paid version of RPG Chronicles convenient, as it offers a Google Chrome extension that does one-click reporting for you.